letoram/arcan/src/a12/net/HACKING.md

 HELLO to be able to differentiate the keypair used when authenticating to the directory versus authenticating to the source.

-If the Address is a tunnel, a channel is reserved similarly to define-bstream.6 data transfers work the same, except it is always streaming with no finite limit and data can flow in both directions.
+If the Address is a tunnel, a channel is reserved similarly to define-bstream. data transfers work the same, except it is always streaming with no finite limit and data can flow in both directions.

+### command - 14, tunnel-drop
+- [18+2] : tunnel-id

+The other end of the tunnel has disconnected without the possibility for resumption.

+This will be sent

 ##  Event (2), fixed length
 - [0..7] sequence number : uint64